Health care for spouses, dependents, and family caregivers

 Are you the current or surviving spouse or child of a Veteran with disabilities or a service member who died in the line of duty?
 If you don’t qualify for TRICARE, you may be able to get health insurance through CHAMPVA.
 Through this program, we cover the cost of some of your health care services and supplies.
 This is called cost sharing.

 The Program of Comprehensive Assistance for Family Caregivers (PCAFC)

 This program offers support and services for family caregivers of eligible Veterans who were seriously injured in the line of duty and meet other eligibility requirements.
 Services for eligible participants may include a financial stipend, access to health insurance, mental health counseling, caregiver training, and respite care.

 Did you live at U.S. Marine Corps Base Camp Lejeune or Marine Corps Air Station (MCAS) in North Carolina with an active-duty Veteran who was your spouse or parent?
 If you lived in either of these places for at least 30 cumulative days from August 1953 through December 1987, you may have had contact with contaminants in the drinking water there.
 Scientific and medical evidence has shown an association between exposure to these contaminants and the development of certain diseases later on.
 If you now have one of the related conditions, you may qualify for health care benefits through VA.

 If you’re the biological child of a Korean or Vietnam War Veteran and you’ve been diagnosed with spina bifida, you may qualify for disability benefits, including health care benefits.

-The Children of Women Vietnam Veterans Health Care Benefits Program
+The Children of Women Vietnam Veterans (CWVV) Health Care Benefits Program